 I love planning a party.
 I love everything about it – deciding the theme, the menu, the decorations, all the details.

 So I’ve decided to bring you along on this party planning journey.
 I’ll share with you step by step how I put a party together.
 Hopefully all my tips and ideas will help you with the next party you get to plan.
-And if you really don’t like planning parties you can hire me to do it!
-Check out my party planning services.

 The first step to planning a party is coming up with a theme.
 Every good party starts with a theme.
 I encouraged the girls to choose a theme that somehow relates to them.
 Something they love or enjoy.
 Having a theme for a party makes the rest of the planning easier and more fun.